mzubairsolangi/react-native-mobile-apps/fetchAPI/README.md

 # Ract Native Mobile Apps:

 This demo is based on fetch API.
-In this example we will learn about how to get data from server and display it, using fetch api in react native.
+In this example we will learn about the fetch api to get data from server and display it.
+We used React Native Elements UI.

 #Getting Started :